Skip to contents

 • deqms

 All of them expose the same basic interface: get_contrasts(), get_Plotter(), and to_wide().
-The important difference is the required data level:
+All examples below return protein-level contrasts.
+The important difference is the required input level:

-• lm, limma, lm_missing, and deqms require aggregated protein-level data
+• lm, limma, limma_impute, lm_missing, lm_impute, and deqms require aggregated protein-level data

-• lmer and ropeca require lower-level measurements such as peptides nested within proteins
+• lmer and ropeca require lower-level measurements such as peptides nested within proteins, but still report protein-level contrasts

 This vignette starts from one simulated peptide-level experiment, aggregates it to protein level, and then demonstrates both families of facades separately.